 have a look over some most common causes for Access Database Crashes When Opening Report :

 - presence of invalid or wrong code in the Access report makes the abrupt termination of MSACCESS.EXE.

-- Sometime conflicts between the anti-viruses programs which is running on the PC can also causes such Microsoft Access crashing.
+- Sometimes conflicts between the anti-viruses programs which are running on the PC can also cause such Microsoft Access crashing.

-- May be the report inside the database somehow get corrupted which causes it to crash while accessing.
+- Maybe the report inside the database somehow gets corrupted which causes it to crash while accessing.

 How To Resolve The “Microsoft Access Keeps Crashing” Problem?

 Starting with the simple solution, here is all that you can try to fix Access keeps crashing issue.